She wrote the world's first computer program — in 1837.

 Sophie Germain was a French mathematician best known for her discovery of a special case in Fermat's last theorem that is now called Germain's theorem and for her pioneering work in the theory of elasticity.

-So, Germain studied behind her parents' back at first and used a male student's name to submit her work to the math instructors she admired.
+So Germain studied behind her parents' back at first and used a male student's name to submit her work to the math instructors she admired.
 The instructors were impressed, even when they found out that Germain was a woman, and they took her under their wing as much as they could at the time, according to Louis L. Bucciarelli and Nancy Dworsky's book "Sophie Germain: An Essay in the History of the Theory of Elasticity" (Springer Netherlands, 1980).

 In 1816, Germain won a contest to come up with a mathematical explanation for a set of unusual images created by German physicist Ernst Chladni.
 It was Germain's third try to solve the puzzle, which she did by correcting her previous errors.
 Although her third solution still contained minor discrepancies, the judges were impressed and deemed it worthy of a prize.

-Around 1820, Germain wrote to her mentors, Carl Friedrich Gauss and Joseph-Louis Lagrange, about how she was working to prove Fernat's last theorem, according to Agnes Scott College in Atlanta.
+Around 1820, Germain wrote to her mentors, Carl Friedrich Gauss and Joseph-Louis Lagrange, about how she was working to prove Fernat's last theorem, according to Agnes Scott College in Georgia.
 Germain's efforts eventually led to what is now known as Sophie Germain's theorem.

 Patricia Bath (1942-2019)